kubenet-dev/ac2-kubenet-workshop/Part 3/hello-world/README.md

 choreoctl run once
 ```

-you should see the reconciler `helloworlds.example.com.hello-world` being executed.
+You should see the reconciler `helloworlds.example.com.hello-world` being executed.

 ```shell
 loading ...